 How To Trap A Mouse: Step-by-Step Guide

 Trapping mice may seem straightforward, but there are several factors to consider to ensure success.
-Here’s a step-by-step guide on how to trap a mouse effectively:
+Here’s a step-by-step guide on how to trap a mouse effectively as part of a broader rodent control strategy:

 1. Identify The Problem Areas